Abjad/abjad/trunk/abjad/docs/source/developer_documentation/codebase/index.rst

 Removing prebuilt versions of Abjad before you check out
 --------------------------------------------------------

-If you'd like to be at the cutting edge of the Abjad development then you should check out from Google Code and tell Python and your operating system about Abjad.
+If you'd like to be at the cutting edge of the Abjad development you first need to check the project out from Google Code, and then teach Python and your operating system about Abjad.
 You can do this by following the steps below.

 But before you do this you should realize that there are two ways to get Abjad up and running on your computer.
 The first way is by downloading a compressed